usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 ~~~~~~~~~~~~~~~~~~

 To caveat steps or reference explanation/reference material elsewhere, use notes, warnings, and the important flag.
-These divs are built in to sphinx.
+These divs are built in to Sphinx.
 While visually distinct, they utilize significant padding to indicate optional content.
 Use them sparingly for information that is not required reading.

 .. tabs::